 - 2 tortillas

-- Thinly slice the apple.
-Grate the cheese.
+- Thinly slice ½ apple.
+Grate ½ cup cheese.
 Pull the thyme leaves off of the stem.

 - Heat a large non-stick skillet over medium heat for a few minutes.
 Place the loaded tortilla on the griddle and place another tortilla on top.
 Cook until browned on the bottom, then flip and cook until browned on the other side (a few minutes per side).

 - Remove the tortilla and cut into wedges with a pizza cutter.
-If making several quesadillas at once, you can keep them warm in a 300°F oven.
+If making several quesadillas at once, keep them warm in a 300°F oven.